deruiter/DCF77-Analyzer-Clock-V2.0/README.md

   DCF and C++.

-  If you enjoy exploring the Arduino and DCF77 as much as I did, maybe by using and/or learning from this sketch, my goal is reached. :o)
+  If you enjoy exploring the Arduino and DCF77 as much as I did, maybe by using and/or learning from this sketch or PCB's, my goal is reached. :o)

-  USE PCB DESIGNS AT YOUR OWN RISK, I TESTED THE V1.0 BOARDS BUT NOT THE 1.1 REVISIONS
+  USE MY PCB DESIGNS AT YOUR OWN RISK, I TESTED THE V1.0 BOARDS BUT NOT THE 1.1 REVISIONS although not many changes were made

   Erik de Ruiter
   2014